johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

    6       /opt/microsoft/mdatp/sbin/wdavdaemonclient
    4       /usr/bin/sleep
    ```
+In this example, after 18s the command shows that bin/psql and bin/postgres executables generate the most activity.

 To improve the performance of Defender for Endpoint on Linux, locate the path with the highest number in `count` row and add a global process exclusion (in case of executable) or a global file/folder exclusion (in case of file) for it.
 For more information, see [Configure and validate exclusions for Defender for Endpoint on Linux](linux-exclusions.md).

 ## Troubleshoot performance issues using eBPF Statistics